atomaszewicz/Bond/RStudio/Analysis.md

 The 209 titles are 'recent' as of October 2015, when the article was written.

 <sup>[13]</sup>:
+The newest film has the highest budget and the oldest film has the lowest.
+So we find the increase as follows:

-The increase in budget is ($270-$10)mill/(54years)=$4.8 mill/year
+($270-$10)mill/(54years)=$4.8 mill/year

 With 25 films in 54 years that gives us an average of 2.2 years/film.
 This means that there is a $4.8x2.2 = 10 mill/film increase.